psu13/mutable-hakyll/posts/aieeek.md

 actually wanted_ and having it do _what you actually wanted it to do_.

-It is in fact that case that if you work carefully with the "prompts" and know how the larger LLM programming models (like claude code) work, they _can_ do some spooky and kind of amazing things, as noted in the previous section.
-But the interesting thing about this is what what you need to do to make this happen is to produce something we have never in the entire history of software engineering been able to get programmers to produce, because they always said it was too hard: a fairly detailed human language specification document about what you want the system to do.
+It is in fact that case that if you work carefully with the "prompts" and know how the larger LLM programming models (like claude code) work, they _can_ do some kind of amazing things, as noted in the previous section.
+But the interesting thing about this is what you need to do to make this happen is to produce something we have never in the entire history of software engineering been able to get programmers to produce, because they always said it was too hard: a fairly detailed human language document about what you want the system to do.

 Oh the bitter irony.
 It turns out that [documentation is no longer an